-Landscape planning means strong forward-looking action to enhance, restore or create landscapes.
+Landscape planning means strong forward looking action to enhance, restore or create landscapes.

-Appendix 2 - Landscape Character Units
+Appendix 2: Landscape Character Units

 The following table presents the landscape types and units within Perth and Kinross, which are drawn from Table 1 of the Tyldesley Landscape Study.
 The landscape types and units are illustrated in Figure 2.
-Those units which are highlighted in italics lie outside the study area and were not considered in the present study.